TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 >
 > There is a difference between the default value of `flex-basis` and the way the `flex` shorthand defines it if no `flex-basis` is given.
 The actual default value for `flex-basis` is `auto`, but when you specify `flex: 1` on an element, it interprets that as `flex: 1 1 0`.
 If you want to _only_ adjust an item's `flex-grow` you can simply do so directly, without the shorthand, or you can be more verbose and use the full 3 value shorthand `flex: auto`.

-#### What is flex: auto?
+> #### What is flex: auto?
+>

-If you noticed, we mentioned a new flex shorthand `flex: auto` in the previous note however we didn't fully introduce it. `flex: auto` is one of the short hands of flex.
-When `flex: auto` is called it inherits the values of `flex-grow: 1 flex-shrink: 1 flex:basis: auto` or `flex: 1 1 auto` using the flex shorthand.
+> If you noticed, we mentioned a new flex shorthand `flex: auto` in the previous note however we didn't fully introduce it. `flex: auto` is one of the short hands of flex.
+When `flex: auto` is called it inherits the values of `flex-grow: 1 flex-shrink: 1 flex-basis: auto` or `flex: 1 1 auto` using the flex shorthand.
 Note that `flex: auto` is not the default value when using the flex short hand despite the name being "auto" which may be slightly confusing at first.

 ### In practice...